solidjs-community/solid-primitives/packages/timer/README.md

 #### createTimer

 [makeTimer](#maketimer), but with a fully reactive delay.
+The delay can also be `false`, in which case the timer is disabled.
 Does not return a dispose function.

 ```ts
 const callback = () => {};